 Once you place the LED panel back in the stand it will start recharging.
 The LEDs have a 5 year warranty and are cool to the touch, making this lantern perfect for use inside your tent.

-With 47 lumens of output per panel, you’ll have a total of 188 lumens from this ultra bright led lantern.
+With 200 lumens of output per panel, you’ll have a total of 800 lumens from the best camping lantern.